childoftv/sometext.com/_posts/2016-03-03-leaving-symmetry-labs.md

 I've got some ideas about what's next but am taking a little time to explore the possibilities.
 If you'd like to chat please hit me up at [ben@sometext.com](mailto:ben@sometext.com)

-Above all, I am thankfull for getting to work with my close friends on a startup.
+Above all, I am thankful for getting to work with my close friends on a startup.
 This had been one of my dreams since long before moving to San Francisco.
 I wish you guys the very best in exciting climb ahead!
 <br/>

 <div  style="font-style: italic">